-Using reasonable values for the parameters in our model, our results indicate that by controlling both $L_\text{M}$ and/or $V_\text{BG}$, the device can be tuned across QPTs in which the fermion parity and the total $S^z$ of the ground state abruptly change.
+Using reasonable values for the parameters in our model, our results indicate that controlling both $L_\text{M}$ and/or $V_\text{BG}$, the spin-polarized ABS can be tuned within the gap, and QPTs with abrupt changes in the fermion parity and in the total $S^z$ can be induced.
 As shown in Figs. \ref{fig:conductance vs energy 2} and \ref{fig:conductance for h=1.5 4L}, the zero-energy crossings of the subgap ABS as a function of $\mu_\text{BG}$ (via $V_\text{BG}$) would be an indication of such QPTs.
 We stress that using more involved experimental methods (i.e., Coulomb-blockade transport technique), tunable ABS crossing the Fermi energy have been already detected \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS}.

-For completeness, it is worth discussing here the limit $k_\text{F}L_\text{M}\ll 1 $, in which the magnetic region becomes very small (much smaller than $\lambda_F$ the Fermi wavelength of the device) in the presence of a very strong Zeeman field $h_0$, such that the product $L_\text{M}h_0 = J$ is kept constant.
-Under such conditions, the magnetic profile simplifies to a delta function and the setup mimics the physics an atomic Yu-Shiba-Rusinov classical impurity \cite{Yu65_YSR_states,Shiba68_YSR_states,Rusinov68_YSR_states}, in which the resulting ABS have been proposed as fundamental building blocks to engineer quantum devices with topologically non-trivial ground states \cite{Nadj-Perdge13_Majorana_fermions_in_Shiba_chains, Klinovaja13_TSC_and_Majorana_Fermions_in_RKKY_Systems, Li14_TSC_induced_by_FM_metal_chains}.
+For completeness, it is worth discussing here the limit $k_\text{F}L_\text{M}\ll 1 $, in which the magnetic region becomes very small (much smaller than $\lambda_F$ the Fermi wavelength of the SE nanowire) in the presence of a very strong Zeeman field $h_0$, such that the product $L_\text{M}h_0 = J$ is kept constant.
+Under such conditions, the magnetic profile can be reasonably replaced by a delta function and the setup mimics the physics an atomic Yu-Shiba-Rusinov classical impurity \cite{Yu65_YSR_states,Shiba68_YSR_states,Rusinov68_YSR_states}, in which the resulting ABS have been proposed as fundamental building blocks to engineer quantum devices with topologically non-trivial ground states \cite{Nadj-Perdge13_Majorana_fermions_in_Shiba_chains, Klinovaja13_TSC_and_Majorana_Fermions_in_RKKY_Systems, Li14_TSC_induced_by_FM_metal_chains}.
 In this case, the ABS with odd spatial symmetry with respect to the center of the magnetic profile decouple, as they have vanishing weight at the magnetic region, and only ABS with even symmetry survive in the subgap region.
-The theoretical prediction in that case is that a parity- and spin-changing QPT would occur when $J$ satisfies the condition $\rho_0 J=1$, with $\rho_0$ the denstity of normal conduction states at the Fermi level \cite{Yu65_YSR_states,Shiba68_YSR_states,Rusinov68_YSR_states}.
+The theoretical prediction in that case is that a parity- and spin-changing QPT would occur when $J$ satisfies the condition $\rho_0 J=1$, with $\rho_0$ the density of normal conduction states at the Fermi level \cite{Yu65_YSR_states,Shiba68_YSR_states,Rusinov68_YSR_states}.
 From that perspective, our results are a generalization of the impurity case to situations where the magnetic region is extended, and therefore more QPTs are expected to occur (see also Ref. \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}).